Why "Set It And Forget it" Estate Plans Can Backfire

 Coffee mug sitting on top of several estate planning documents.

-Estate planning isn’t a “once and done” chore—it’s an ongoing process, especially for families in Texas, where life and law are always evolving.
-Yet, many people still file away their will or trust after signing, thinking, “Phew, that’s handled!”
-Unfortunately, that mindset creates a false sense of security and can leave loved ones with headaches, costs, and legal tangles when it matters most.
+Estate planning isn’t a “once and done” chore, it’s an ongoing process, especially for families in Texas, where life and law are always evolving.
+Yet, many people still file away their estate plan after signing, thinking, “Phew, that’s handled!”

 So, what’s the danger in a “set it and forget it” estate plan?
 Let’s dig in.
+And if you don't even have a plan yet, then we really need to talk.

 Life Never Stands Still (and Neither Should Your Estate Plan)